 Many students (and teachers) over-use Up for aspects of the lead where it is inappropriate.
 Using up as a trick to make something difficult happen must be un-learned as students advance.
-Moving your hands upward should only be used to lift the follower’s free leg into the air.
-Up is counterproductive for:
+The Mark should only lift his hands away from the floor if he intends to lift the Revel’s free leg into the air.

-If your hand or arm is in contact with the follower’s underarm you are likely leading too much up.
+If your hand or arm is in contact with the revel’s underarm you are likely leading too much up.

 Also if you find that her clothing has been drawn upward, you have been pulling on her.